Polr URL Shortener Admin Takeover

 Setup Screen for Polr

 This setup screen is protected by an environment variable written to the .env file, which disables it once it's been run once.
-The new .env file, populated with the settings from the GUI is written and the browser is redirected to a setup complete screen.
+The new .env file, populated with the settings from the GUI, is written and the browser is redirected to a setup complete screen.

 The route you are redirected to (/setup/finish) is responsible for doing most of the setup.
-Since the environment are loaded from the .env at the start of the request, the initial setup request does not have access to any of those variables.
+Since the environment variables are loaded from the .env at the start of the request, the initial setup request does not have access to any of those variables.
 As a workaround, the Polr developers redirect to /setup/finish from the first page, and this new request has access to the correct environment variables.

 {